Key Takeaways:

 Diversify Your Investment Portfolio

-Mitigate the sequence of returns risk by diversifying your investments.
+Diversifying your investments can mitigate the risk of the sequence of returns.
 Investing in a range of assets can minimize the effects of market volatility on your portfolio.
 Avoid putting all your eggs in one basket and reduce your exposure to the stock market over time.

 Consider a phased retirement approach.
 By gradually adjusting your investments over time, you can protect yourself from the sequence of returns risk.
 This approach recommends you lower your exposure to the stock market by reducing the percentage of stocks in your portfolio with each passing year.